 Penalty for this subregulation: a fine of $200.

-[Regulation 3AB inserted in Gazette 28 Jun 2016 p.
+[Regulation 3AB inserted: Gazette 28 Jun 2016 p.
 2665.]

 3A.
 Providing a payment terminal

 Where a payment terminal is available for use in a taxi-car —

 (a) if the licence holder was involved in requesting or enabling the use of that type of payment terminal, then the licence holder provides the terminal for the purposes of regulation 3B(2);